Minister: Vincent Mark Parenteau

 Tanco is located on the Northwest shore of Bernic Lake, in Lac du Bonnet, MB.
 The operations currently include the mining of lithium, cesium, and tantalum.
 On November 9, 2023, Tanco submitted an Environment Act Proposal to MB environmental approvals for the construction of a new processing facility.

 In advance of their submission to Manitoba, Tanco notified the MMF and requested to engage with Red River Métis Citizens regarding their Project.
 The MMF hosted a community engagement meeting in Lac du Bonnet on April 13, 2024, to gather Red River Métis comments, questions and concerns regarding Tanco's project.
-Over the summer of 2024, the MMF will be conducting a fulsome Red River Métis Knowledge, Land Use and Occupancy study.
+Over the summer of 2024, the MMF conducted a fulsome Red River Métis Knowledge, Land Use and Occupancy study.
 A final report will be produced and shared with Tanco in order to inform their project plans and ensure Red River Métis specific mitigation and accommodation are implemented.

 Minago Nickel Project - Flying Nickel Mining Ltd.